nirali112/tetris-challenge/README.md

 # Tetris Game

-A classic Tetris implementation built with Angular and TypeScript for a coding challenge.
+A Tetris implementation built with Angular and TypeScript for a coding challenge.

 ## How to Run